Exclusive Video: Chaos Erupts in Texas Border Town as Los Zetas Cartel Attempts Complex Smuggling Operation

 As Darby described the unfolding scene, he said, “What’s happening is people in the U.S. connected to Los Zetas and the Los Zetas smuggling operation is occurring.
 We’re getting to see the CBP response.
 We’re getting to see Air and Marine.
 We’re getting to see Border Patrol agents in action.
 And we’re also getting to see the cartel-connected smugglers and scouts in action in this U.S. neighborhood — Rio Bravo, Texas.”

-A Breitbart videographer captured the moment when Border Patrol agents and a Homeland Security Investigations special agent took one of the runners into custody.
+A Breitbart News videographer captured the moment when Border Patrol agents and a Homeland Security Investigations special agent took one of the runners into custody.
 The situation became tense while processing the captured illegal alien as what appeared to be a scout vehicle pulled up directly behind the Border Patrol vehicle to document the situation.

 “We’ve seen guys walk past on cell phones,” Breitbart News Editor-in-Chief Alex Marlow recounted.
 “They’re eyeing us.
 They’re counting our cars.
 They’re counting how many people are here.”